FusedStamen/PACKET_HOG/README.md

 Packet Hog C5 is a carrier board built around the Seeed XIAO ESP32-C5.
 One master node coordinates a bank of scanner nodes over ESP-NOW, each scanning dual-band Wi-Fi (2.4/5 GHz) and BLE.
 The whole array runs off a single USB-C input.

 Built deliberately barebones with power distribution, node bank, antenna breakout, nothing else.
-I aim to ensure the core idea gets proven before anything gets added on top of it.

 ## Version history